February 2, 2022

 Currently, TED only offers videos and podcasts and doesn’t allow users to create their own content.
 They also don’t have a typical course library for your learners to take and engage in.

 While dominKnow has a course creation feature, they have no existing course library.
 This means that you’d have to create your courses and lessons from scratch, which can take up time and resources.
-This is also the first tool in our list that has no free option and is only available as a paid platform.
+This is also the first m learning software in our list that has no free option and is only available as a paid platform.

 Virtual reality (VR) and augmented reality (AR) are emerging learning technologies that have learning and training applications, and Persona Learning takes advantage of that.
 Persona Learning offers VR and AR solutions alongside their learning management system and off-the-shelf and custom content.
 With their curriculum management feature, you would be able to observe your learners’ professional development.
 All their features work on all stationary and mobile devices, allowing learners to engage with the content in their preferred way.

-Unfortunately, Persona Learning doesn’t offer a free demo or trial of their tool, so you would have to make a big consideration before buying the software.
+Unfortunately, compared to other mobile learning tools, Persona Learning doesn’t offer a free demo or trial of their tool, so you would have to make a big consideration before buying the m-learning software.
 You would also have to consider the equipment and space needed to host VR and AR learning or training.

 Academia.edu is the perfect platform for academics and researchers alike.
 With research becoming more online, this platform gives you access to over 23 million research journals.
 This social learning platform also allows you to browse, follow, and interact with the profiles of researchers that are registered to the app.
 Academia.edu is accessible on your smartphone through their app, making your journals accessible anywhere.